Two-photon-interaction effects in the bad-cavity limit: Steady states

-The steady state of two qubits can be found analytically (we have done it using MATHEMATICA) but its form is very cumbersome.
+The steady state of two TLSs can be found analytically (we have done it using MATHEMATICA) but its form is very cumbersome and, therefore, we do not report it here.
 Here, we report the analytical form of $\Jcorr$ in the case $\alpha=0$, analyzed in the maintext: \begin{widetext}

 \end{widetext} where $R_l=1+2 n_l$.
 The sign of $\Jcorr$ in Eq.~\eqref{eq:Jcorr} depends only on $P-\gamma_l-\gamloc$, which is temperature dependent only in the 2ph case.
-Our numerical simulations of the effective model indicate that this is true for any number of qubits.
+Our numerical simulations of the effective model indicate that this is true for any number of TLSs.
 We have checked this up to six of them.